AndreaMiotto/PartialSheet/README.md

 The new version brings a lot of breaking changes and a lot of improvments:
 - The Partial Sheet can now be called from any view in the *navigation stack*
 - The Partial Sheet can now be called from any item inside a *List*
-- The Partial Sheet is now handles as en *environment object* making easy to display and close it.
+- The Partial Sheet is now handled as an *environment object* making easy to display and close it.

 ## Installation